 An example of rudeness/mockery is laughing at the person who stammers – or at someone who has some other speech impairment.
 This happens with distressing frequency, particularly on the telephone.

-Some examples include a comment on how the Equality Act would apply.
+Some of them include a comment on how the Equality Act would apply.

 A BSA member showed that complaining can make a difference when he tweeted about an insensitive advert.
 A NatWest advert read: ‘Making sure your start-up doesn’t stutter’.
 A British Stammering…